Goodbye

 Does it also have to do with the relationship you have with music as a job?

-¿What feeling do you have after more than a decade on stage?
+What feeling do you have after more than a decade on stage?

 Would you say that everyone is capable of recording an album or having a band?

-— We are not particularly talented or the best musicians or lyricists.
+— We are not particularly talented or the best musicians or songwriters.
 But we have connected with people through humility, constant work, and also a bit of luck.
 We came from the conservatory and street music, and we had never written a song when we started.
-That's why we believe so: if we could do it, anyone who dedicates love, time, and perseverance can also try.
+That's why we believe so: if we have been able to do it, anyone who dedicates love, time, and perseverance can also try.

 How have you planned this farewell?